-It follows a Department of Planning Industry and Environment review in partnership with the Greater Sydney Commission and Government Architect.
-This review found the Department could better target its role in the delivery of precincts, giving councils and communities a greater say while allowing the Department a more focused set of priorities for better outcomes.
+It follows a review of the department in partnership with the Greater Sydney Commission and Government Architect.
+This review found the department could better target its role in the delivery of precincts, giving councils and communities a greater say while allowing the department a more focused set of priorities for better outcomes.

 Contact us for further information on the new approach.

 Within the new approach are four pathways, as well as planning for the Aerotropolis, to progress the 51 existing precincts in Greater Sydney.